ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

       lower Unicode scalar value than the second string or if both strings start with the same Unicode scalar value and the remainder of the first string compares less than the remainder of the second string.

-Note that comparisons using the operator `<` yield false if either value being compared is an object, array, boolean, or `null`.
+Note that comparisons using the operator `<` yield false if either side of the comparison results in an empty nodelist or `Nothing` or if either side is a value that is an object, array, boolean, or `null`.

 `!=`, `<=`, `>`, and `>=` are defined in terms of the other comparison operators.
 For any `a` and `b`: